JJ/perl6em/txt/1-liners.md

 besides, a way of holding in a lazy sequence all integer squares *in the world*.
 Besides, this is a map as in a real function: defined from an infinite set onto another infinite set.
-Mind you, it is not a `Set`, just a set in the general sense. =Set=s are finite, sets are not.
+Mind you, it is not a `Set`, just a set in the general sense. `Set`s are finite, sets are not.

 You can also use these expressions to define series where new